uriel1998/ainkcontracts/AInk_contract_anthologist_anthology.md

 The Publisher and Anthologist shall use their best efforts to promote and advertise the Work in order to sell the Work to as many readers as possible and shall inform each other on matters relating to promotion and advertising.

-The Anthologist agrees to be available for publicity and promotion as reasonably requested by the Publisher and subject to the Anthologistâ s employment and personal obligations.
+The Anthologist agrees to be available for publicity and promotion as reasonably requested by the Publisher and subject to the Anthologist's employment and personal obligations.

 The Anthologist is hereby permitted to use reasonable judgement in using the Work for marketing purposes, including but not limited to, posting one (1) sample chapter on the Anthologist's website, using excerpts of no more than ten percent (10%) of the manuscript, and the likeness of the book.